 - Recognizing the signs of codependency is essential in promoting mental health and seeking appropriate support.

-The Shift to Codependency in Marriage
+Factors Contributing to Codependency in Marriage:

 - Childhood experiences, such as growing up in dysfunctional families or experiencing neglect, can contribute to the development of codependency in marriage.